sadalsvvd/scriptorai/README.md

 ## Getting Started

-For details on how to run this site, see `https://docusaurus.io/`.
+For details on how to run this site locally, see the [Docusaurus documentation](https://docusaurus.io/).

 # License